xiduzo/microflow/apps/nextjs-app/app/docs/microflow-studio/nodes/page.md

 Output handles {% .text-green-500 .font-bold %}

 A node can have 0 or more output handles.
 These handles are used to connect the node to other nodes.

-Change handle {% .text-rose-300 .font-bold %}

-Some nodes have a change handle that allows you to do something when the node value changes.
+Each node will have their own specific outputs which can be used to trigger other nodes.

 Node value {% .text-yellow-500 .font-bold %}

 The value of a node can be represented in different ways, depending on the node type.
-This could either be a number, a string, a toggle switch, or a color.
+This could either be a number, a string, a toggle switch, a color an icon, etc. This value will give some insights in the current state of the node.

-### Node properties

-Each node has a set of properties that define its behavior and configuration.
-These properties can be set in the node's configuration panel.
+Settings {% .text-gay-400 .font-bold %}

-To open the configuration panel, click the icon in the top right corner of the node.
+Changing the behaviour of the node can be done by changing the settings of the node.
+This can be done by clicking the settings icon in the top right corner of the node.